ABOUT DIA

 Chris Harper

 Chris remembers visiting the Dimond as far back as 1972 when his grandmother lived on Dimond Avenue.
-In 1986, as a young teacher he made the Dimond his permanent residence, and in subsequent years he married and raised two children.
-In 1998, Chris joined the faculty of Head-Royce School, where he has taught Physics, Astronomy, and Robotics ever since.
+In 1986, as a young teacher, he made the Dimond his permanent residence, and in subsequent years he married and raised two children.
+In 1998, Chris joined the faculty of Head-Royce School, where he taught Physics, Astronomy, and Robotics for 25 years.
 Chris served on the DIA board from 2011 to 2015, and rejoined in 2018.
-Most of that time he has served as Board Chair.
+He has served as Board Chair through 2019.
 Improving the fiscal management within the DIA and transitioning to a new listserv have been two significant achievements for Chris.

 Chris’ vision for the Dimond is to further its growth as a community built by involvement.
 This means facilitating communication between community members, DIA members, merchants, visitors, and the many organizations that have the Dimond as their focus.